Noroff-Fagskole/OSL-JS-Frameworks-Module-Assignment-3/README.md

 - Any HTML comging from the API can rendered usingg the "dangerouslySetInnerHTML" property from React.
 Use `dangerouslySetInnerHTML` to render it.

+## Level 2

+The home route should contain a login form.

+- Once logged in, the user should be redirected to the "/admin" route that lists all the `products`.

+- Clicking on `product` link should redirect to a "/admin/edit/{id}" route that populates a form.

+- The form should allow editing of the `title` , `price` and `desciption` .

+---

 ## Level 1 (WordPress)